Emerson Collective Dial Fellowship Dial Fellowship Dial Fellowship

-These remarkable cross-disciplinary leaders are addressing some of our oldest problems in ambitious new ways.
+Meet the 2021 Dial Fellows, remarkable cross-disciplinary leaders addressing old problems in bold, new ways.

-That’s why we are building a fellowship program that provides remarkable leaders with new tools and resources to tell the stories of their breakthroughs, captivate new audiences, shape important public conversations, and ultimately, extend the reach and impact of their work.
+That’s why we built a fellowship program that provides remarkable leaders with new communications tools and resources to tell the stories of their breakthroughs, captivate new audiences, shape important public conversations, and ultimately, extend the reach and impact of their work.

 While Dial Fellows are pursuing a wide-range of topics, they each share a common vision of a more just world, where opportunity is more equally distributed.